NLESC-JCER/run-cpp-on-web/js-webapp/README.md

 ### Hosting the app with a web server

-In order to display the HTML page in a web browser we will need a web server because the embedded JavaScript file can only be loaded in this way.
-We will use Python [http.server](https://docs.python.org/3/library/http.server.html) module for this. hosted by a web server.
-Python3 ships with a built-in web server ``http.server``, we will use it to host all files on port 8000.
+We'll need a web server to display the HTML page in a web browser.
+For this, we'll use the [http.server](https://docs.python.org/3/library/http.server.html) module from Python 3 to host all files on port 8000, like so:

 ```shell
 python3 -m http.server 8000
 ```

-Visit [http://localhost:8000/](http://localhost:8000/) to see the result of the calculation.
+Looking at the plot of the equation, the root of the equation should be at `x = -1.00`.
+Visit [http://localhost:8000/](http://localhost:8000/) to see if your browser shows the same result.

 ![result.png](result.png)

 _The resulting page if everything works._

-Looking at the plot of the equation we expect the root of the equation to be `-1.00`, which is exactly what the HTML page in the browser is showing.

 So what did we do

 1. We wrote a simple algorithm in C++
-2. Defined the JavaScript interface by writing Emscripten bindings
+2. We defined the JavaScript interface by writing Emscripten bindings
-3. Compiled the algorithm and bindings to a WebAssembly module with Emscripten compiler
+3. We compiled the algorithm and bindings to a WebAssembly module with Emscripten compiler
-4. Ran the algorithm in a web browser using some JavaScript to talk to the WebAssembly module.
+4. We ran the algorithm in a web browser using some JavaScript to talk to the WebAssembly module.

-The nice thing about this solution is that we don't need expensive infrastructure to perform computation as the computation is done in the users web browser.
-We just need somewhere to host the files.
+The nice thing about this solution is that we don't need expensive infrastructure to perform computation as the computation is done in the user's web browser--we just need somewhere to host the files.

+# Where to go from here?

-In upcoming blogs we will see how we can perform the computation without blocking the user interface, make a nice interactive form and make a visualization to show data from each iteration.
-In a wrap up blog we will combine all the code of this and upcoming JavaScript WebAssembly blogs in a final web application.
+In upcoming blogs we will see how we can perform the computation without blocking the user interface, make a nice interactive form, and make a visualization to show data from each iteration.
+We'll wrap up the series in a final blog that combines the topics of the whole series in a full-featured web application.

 If you enjoyed this article, make sure to give us a clap!